 Crystals retail and entertainment district at City Center Las Vegas Opened December 3, 2009

-Mandarin Oriental, Las Vegas Opened December 4, 2009
+Waldorf Astoria Las Vegas Opened as Mandarin Oriental on December 4, 2009

 Aria Resort & Casino Las Vegas Opened December 16, 2009

 Ownership of Treasure Lsland changes hands

 Dec 15, 2010 The $3.9 billion Cosmopolitan of Las Vegas opened.

 January 3, 2012, the Las Vegas Hilton changed its name to LVH - Las Vegas Hotel & Casino, which today is the Westgate Las Vegas Resort & Casino